aspose-cells/Aspose.Cells-Doc-md/spanish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-16-12-0-release-notes/_index.es.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v16.10.0, Aspose.Cells for .NET v16.11.0, Aspose.Cells for .NET v16.12.0, Aspose.Cells for Java v16 .10.0, Aspose.Cells for Java v16.11.0 y Aspose.Cells for Java v16.12.0 también se incluyen en este Aspose.Cells para Android v16.12.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v16.10.0, Aspose.Cells for .NET v16.11.0, Aspose.Cells for .NET v16.12.0, Aspose.Cells for Java v16.
+10.0, Aspose.Cells for Java v16.11.0 y Aspose.Cells for Java v16.12.0 también se incluyen en este Aspose.Cells for Android v16.12.0.

 {{% /alert %}}